 Mobile phone sim

-When I arrived in the UK I signed up for a sim only plan with Three mobile UK.
+Once I started setting myself up in the UK I signed up for a sim only plan with Three mobile UK.
 They offer the best phone plans for people who want to travel a lot to Europe as they have a Go Roam feature which allows you to use your data and to call people in many European countries.
 They also have good network coverage.
 I never had a problem while travelling across the UK.

 If you like using public wifi a lot, which is what I did a lot in airports, you may want to get a vpn like Expressvpn to protect your data from people trying to steal your information, details and/or work data.